Martyrs:Hezbollah Mourns Seven Martyrs on the Path of Libera...

 Allah Almighty is Truthful

-With much pride and glory, the Islamic Resistance mourns its fighters who were martyred while performing their duties on the path of liberating Al-Quds:

-- Martyr Hassan Wissam Harkous [Abu Mahdi] from Toura in South Lebanon, who was martyred on the path of liberating Al-Quds.
+- Martyr Ali Mohammad Debes [Haidar] from Blat and a resident of Zebdine in South Lebanon, who was martyred while performing his duty on the path of liberating al-Quds.

-- Martyr Kassem Saleh Harkous [Fidaa] from Toura in South Lebanon, who was martyred on the path of liberating Al-Quds.
+- Martyr Hassan Ibrahim Issa [Karrar] from Houmine Al-Tahta in South Lebanon, who was martyred while performing his duty on the path of liberating al-Quds.

-- Martyr Aqil Kassem Gharib [Abu Taleb] from Tayr Harfa in South Lebanon, who was martyred on the path of liberating Al-Quds.
+- Martyr Hussein Ahmad Aqeel [Abu Aqeel] from Jibbain in South Lebanon, who was martyred while performing his duty on the path of liberating al-Quds.

-- Martyr Hussein Mohammad Shokeir [Sajed] from Meiss Al-Jabal in South Lebanon, who was martyred on the path of liberating Al-Quds.
+- Martyr Hussein Ali Noureddine [Mahdi] from Khirbet Selm in South Lebanon, who was martyred while performing his duty on the path of liberating al-Quds.

-- Martyr Mohammad Mahmoud Najem [Karrar] from Aita Al-Jabal in South Lebanon, who was martyred on the path of liberating Al-Quds.
+- Martyr Nasser Ahmad Saad [Abu Mahdi] from Aita Al-Jabal in South Lebanon, who was martyred while performing his duty on the path of liberating al-Quds.

-- Martyr Said Mahmoud Diab [Haidar] from Borj Rahhal in South Lebanon, who was martyred on the path of liberating Al-Quds.
+- Martyr Abdulkarim Mohammad Ali Samhat [Jaafar] from Aynata in South Lebanon, who was martyred while performing his duty on the path of liberating al-Quds.

-- Martyr Ali Akram Al-Hek [Karrar] from Al-Kwakh in the Beqaa, who was martyred on the path of liberating Al-Quds.
+- Martyr Abbas Ali Mahdi [Liwaa] from Aaichiyeh in South Lebanon, who was martyred while performing his duty on the path of liberating al-Quds.

 Comments